Should You Invest in Fine Art?

 There are multiple ways to invest in fine art, from art funds and trusts to online sales and purchasing individual pieces to hang on your walls.
 We cover a few of the details you should know before you make the plunge.

 The fine art market in the United States is a multi-billion-dollar industry.
-The total U.S. fine art market sales in 2022 is estimated at $30.2 billion.
+In 2022, a UBS/Basel Art report estimates the total value of sales in the U.S. fine art market at an estimated $30.2 billion.
 This represents a growth of 8% from the previous year.

 Ways to invest in fine art